smannam77/league-match-analysis/README.md

 I examined missing values in the dataset to understand whether they were likely to be random or systematic.

-- I identified columns with non trivial amounts of missing data and focused on those most relevant to early game stats.
+- I identified columns with non-trivial amounts of missing data and focused on those most relevant to early game stats.
 - I considered whether certain variables could be **Not Missing At Random (NMAR)** based on how the data is generated.
 For example, fields that might only be recorded under specific conditions.
 - To assess whether missingness in a particular column depended on another variable, I ran permutation tests:
   - In one case, I found evidence that missingness *does* depend on another column, suggesting **Missing At Random (MAR)** behavior rather than completely independent missingness.